Goal tracking methods compared: most people pick the wrong one for their goal type

 OKRs (Objectives and key results)

-OKRs (Objectives and Key Results), as formalized by John Doerr [6], pair a qualitative objective with two to five measurable key results, creating a structure where progress toward ambitious goals can be quantified and reviewed at regular intervals.
+OKRs (Objectives and Key Results), as formalized by John Doerr [6], pair a qualitative objective with three to five measurable key results, creating a structure where progress toward ambitious goals can be quantified and reviewed at regular intervals.

 The limitation of OKRs is overhead.
 If you have one clear goal, OKRs add structure you don’t need.
 They work best for people juggling three or more goals simultaneously.
-When OKRs fail in practice, it usually looks like this: a person spends 30 minutes each Sunday updating key result percentages and realizes they haven’t actually changed their daily behavior because the weekly ritual replaced the work rather than supporting it.
+When OKRs fail in practice, it usually looks like this: a person spends 30 minutes each Sunday updating key result percentages and realizes they haven’t actually changed their daily behavior, because the weekly ritual replaced the work rather than supporting it.

 SMART goals